Prescription Addiction Treatment

-- Legal trouble as a result of drug use: Many people get DUI, public intoxication, or other legal problems as a result of their drug use.
+- Legal trouble as a result of drug use: Many people get DUIs, public intoxication, or other legal problems as a result of their drug use.

-- Risky activity while on medication: Mixing pills, or alcohol.
+- Risky activity while on medication: Mixing pills with other substances.
 Resorting to illegal activities to continue drug use (e.g., stealing).

 - Financial problems as a result of the prescription addiction: Drug habits are expensive to support.
 As a result, financial issues could point to drug use.

-- Loss of control over prescription use: Addicts may take more than they intended, do things that they otherwise wouldn’t do while they are under the influence, or they may forget taking the medication altogether.
+- Loss of control over prescription use: Dependency may take more than they intended, do things that they otherwise wouldn’t do while they are under the influence or they may forget taking the medication altogether.

-- Relationship problems: Addicts may lie to their loved one, fight with them over the drug, or neglect their loved one because they are more interested in the drug.
+- Relationship problems: Addicts may lie to their loved one or fight with them over the drug.
+Neglecting their loved one is common, because the physical addiction is powerful and all consuming.

-- Continued prescription medication use despite known consequences: Addicts will continue to use even if they cannot afford it, have ruined relationships, or have had health issues because of the drug.
+- Continued prescription medication use despite known consequences: Addicts will continue to use even if they cannot afford it, have ruined relationships or have had health issues due to the drug.